-• There are no substantial divergencies between topics of academic research and educational offer of HEIs,

-- Both academic research and educational offer refer to managerial and technical aspects of Industry4.0 - Importance of manufacturing technologies is stressed together with importance of data processing technologies - Companies develop educational offer with respect to resources available.
+- There are no substantial divergencies between topics of academic research and educational offer of HEIs, - Both academic research and educational offer refer to managerial and technical aspects of Industry4.0 - Importance of manufacturing technologies is stressed together with importance of data processing technologies - Companies develop educational offer based on their needs - Companies develop educational offer with respect to resources available.

 The qualitative research gave the feedback on the content of courses offered and its convergencies and divergencies with academic research.
 Generally, the issues discussed in the courses are closely similar/the same as the ones presented in academic literature.
-However, some of the topics by academics are new areas of knowledge, thus they are not covered by higher education system.
+However, some of the topics by academics are new areas of knowledge (f.ex. fog computing), thus they are not covered by higher education system.
 The research identified topics/ subjects by keywords in scientific publications and content of syllabi - the range and level of knowledge provided by HEI was not analyzed.
 Partially, this aspect will be covered by further stages of the project.